Web Design: Hide / Show Notification Bar With CSS3

 .

-As the title said, we will be doing this using (only) some CSS3 features.
+As the title says, we will be doing this using only some CSS3 features.
 Well, let’s just get started.

 HTML Markup

-We start off by creating the document and structuring the HTML markups.
-It is worth noting that the HTML markup plays an important role in order for the “hide-n-show” function work properly, as the function will be built purely using CSS3, which is very sensitive to the element structure and position.
+We start by creating the document and structuring the HTML markup.
+It is worth noting that the HTML markup plays an important role for the “hide-n-show” function to work properly, as the function will be built purely using CSS3, which is sensitive to element structure and position.

 Add the HTML elements in the following order.